- continuous integration

 You need to add a script file in your Code Repository stored on Github, Bitbucket, Azure, or any such platform.
 This script file contains commands to trigger the Testsigma Test Plan remotely.

-1. Copy the shell script from the article: Generic Shell Script for Integrating with CI/CD Tools.
+- Copy the shell script from Generic Shell Script.
+Refer to the documentation on Generic Shell Script for Integrating with CI/CD tools.

-2. Update your Testsigma API Key and Test Plan ID in the above script.
+- Update your Testsigma API key and Test Plan ID in the above script.
+Refer to the documentation on generating API keys and documentation on test plan ID

 Configure the CircleCI Pipeline